FAQ – FREQUENTLY ASKED QUESTIONS

 Basically, it does not matter where you get the batteries for the Orbiloc Safety Light but there are huge differences in quality.

-In order to ensure best visibility and a long battery life, Orbiloc only uses and sells high-quality batteries.
+In order to ensure the best visibility and long battery life, Orbiloc only uses and sells high-quality batteries.

 Therefore, we recommend the original Orbiloc battery pack from the Service Kit.

 Especially if your light is often in contact with water, it would make sense for you to purchase the Service Kit, as we recommend replacing the O-ring every time you change the batteries – and the O-ring is included in the Service Kit.